 The majority of problems medical professionals face today are not clinical.
 Rather, problems arise in the delivery of clinical knowledge to patients.
 Our content focuses on identifying the source of the problem and delivers the business skills needed to eliminate it.
 Time and time again, providers who complete our courses say they are better prepared to continuously improve the quality and delivery of medical care as well as the health and well being of their patients.

 Since 2010, ES4P provides business knowledge, skills, and tools through in-person seminars and on-line educational videos.
 In an effort to a develop state of the art learning experience, we use an interactive, on-line learning management system (LMS) platform.
-Our platform enables us to have a course delivery method that addresses the needs of providers by offering effective learning, which can be accessed anywhere, on anything, at any time and allows them to earn Johns Hopkins Medicine CME/CE.
+Our platform enables us to have a course delivery method that addresses the needs of providers by offering effective learning, which can be accessed anywhere, on anything, at any time and allows them to earn Johns Hopkins School of Medicine CME/CE.
 Our mobile experience is seamless.
 Our LMS also possess a highly sophisticated activity tracking capability.
 Organizations can track the activity of learners, determine their knowledge acquisition as well as collect course completion rates, number of certificate awards, and satisfaction data.
 Tracking data of this type and aligning it with patient outcomes may be a very useful feature for patient education.

 ES4P is also developing patient education courses.
 It is clear that knowledge of a disease or medical condition correlates with better outcomes.
 For many reasons, delivering effective education to patients has been a challenge.
 Educating patients on-line using an interactive state of the art LMS is an effective tool.
 Patients who take our “Diabetes and Balance” course, have their activity tracked, knowledge acquisition tested, and receive achievement certificates.
 Case managers and care coordinators will be able to correlate the activity with patient outcomes.
 It is expected that patients will do better and the cost of their care will decrease.